r1414a/wordpress-elementor-work/README.md

 # wordpress-elementor-work

-Below is the list of Landing pages I worked on...
+Below is the list of Landing pages I have worked on...
 1. LogRythm Makconferences :- <a>https://logrhythm.makconferences.com/</a>
 2. HUCO Makconferences :- <a>https://huco.makconferences.com/</a>
 3. Acronis Makconferences :- <a>https://acronis.makconferences.com/</a>